Your Breast Cancer Risk

 Learn About Your Breast Cancer Risk Factors

-Start by understanding which breast cancer risk factors have been linked to an increased risk for breast cancer.
+Start by understanding which risk factors have been linked to an increased risk of breast cancer.
 Being born female is the most common risk factor for breast cancer.
 Although men can get breast cancer, it’s about 100 times more common in women.
 Age is another common risk factor.
-As you get older, you are more likely to get breast cancer.
+As you get older, you’re more likely to get breast cancer.
 Being overweight or obese, drinking alcohol and taking menopausal hormone therapy are all linked to an increased risk of breast cancer.
 Smoking may also be linked to an increased risk.

 Factors under study

 Other factors, such as anti-depressants, fertility drugs, parabens and stress, are currently under study.
-Findings to date are not strong enough to say whether these factors are truly related to breast cancer; more research is needed.
+Findings to date are not strong enough to say whether these factors are truly related to breast cancer.
+So, more research is needed.

 Factors not linked to an increased risk

-Factors not linked to an increased breast cancer risk at this time include having breast implants and consuming caffeine.
+Some factors are not linked to an increased breast cancer risk, such as breast implants and caffeine.